HuLog: Humans in Digital Logistics

 HuLog involves an extensive network of 17 national and international collaboration partners including employers, employers’ associations, trade unions, public employment services, social-profit companies and sectoral associations.
 In collaboration with them, the project will identify guiding principles for negotiating more human-centred and socially sustainable digital warehousing

-- Project Leader: Patrizia Zanoni, Hasselt University, School of Social Sciences, Belgium
+- Project Leader: Patrizia Zanoni, Hasselt University, School of Social Sciences, Belgium, e-mail

 - Milosz Miszczynski, Kozminski University, Department of Management, Poland